GHUCCTS

 • A 3-4-page proposal detailing the plan and rationale for specific didactic training and career development activities to supplement and enhance the mentored research experience.
 In particular, please provide a critical self-appraisal of current skills and needs for further training with respect to the core competencies for translational investigators identified by NCATS and how your training plan and goals align with translational science principles.
 If a specific degree or certificate program is proposed, please provide details and rationale.
 If specific courses, workshops, internship, externships (e.g., with industry, federal agencies, or stakeholder organizations), or tutorial experiences are proposed, please provide details and rationale.

-• NIH biosketch (in the current format) for the applicant and each mentor
+• NIH biosketch (in current format) for the applicant and for each mentor

 • A three-year detailed budget & budget justification (using NIH’s FP4 & FP5 forms)